Introduction

 4. print all of the key values in sorted order (print)

-Node insert
+Node Insertion

 The goal of the insert operation is to insert key K into tree T, maintaining T’s red-black tree properties.
 A special case is required for an empty tree.
 If T is empty, replace it with a single black node containing K. This ensures that the root property is satisfied.
 If T is a non-empty tree, then we do the following:

-1. use the BST insert algorithm to add K to the tree
+1. Use the BST insert algorithm to add K to the tree

-2. color the node containing K red
+2. Color the node containing K red

 Recall that the BST insert algorithm always adds a leaf node.
 Because we are dealing with a non-empty red-black tree, adding a leaf node will not affect T’s satisfaction of the root property.
 Moreover, adding a red leaf node will not affect T’s satisfaction of the black property.
 However, adding a red leaf node may affect T’s satisfaction of the red property, so we will need to check if that is the case and, if so, fix it (step 3).
 Property 1 is violated if K is the root, and property 4 is violated if K’s parent is red.
 In fixing a red property violation, we will need to make sure that we don’t end up with a tree that violates the root or black properties.